Applicability: | Sirdar/WATG/Rowan/Tilsatec/DMC/Anchor |

 Our business

-DMC Group Holdings Limited owns Sirdar Group Ltd (Tilsatec Ltd, Sirdar Holdings Ltd, also encompassing the Rowan brand and ranges), Wool And The Gang (WATG) and Mouline’ & Co SAS (DMC SAS which also encompasses the Anchor and related brands); collectively the group is known as the ‘DMC Group’.
+DMC Group Holdings Limited owns Sirdar Group Ltd (Tilsatec Ltd and Tilsatec North America, Sirdar Holdings Ltd, also encompassing the Rowan brand and ranges), Wool And The Gang (WATG) and Mouline’ & Co SAS (DMC SAS which also encompasses the Anchor and related brands); collectively the group is known as the ‘DMC Group’.
 The DMC Group carries out its main activity in the textile industry and in particular in the manufacturing and distribution of yarn and embroidery products.
 The DMC Group also manufactures high quality technical yarns for cut and thermal resistant gloves through Tilsatec.
-Tilsatec has operations both based in the UK and the US..
+Tilsatec has operations both based in the UK and the US.

 The DMC Group employs in excess of 400 staff operating across seven sites.
 Overall the combined Group is a truly global company, with 43% of its sales in Europe and the UK, 47 % in North America, 6% in Asia and the Pacific region and 4% in the Rest of the World.